Estimote/Android-Proximity-SDK/README.md

 ProximityObserver proximityObserver = new ProximityObserverFactory().create(getApplicationContext(), cloudCredentials);
 ```

-## 2. Define proximity rules
+## 2. Define proximity zones
-Now for the fun part - create your own proximity rules using `proximityObserver.ruleBuilder()`
+Now for the fun part - create your own proximity zones using `proximityObserver.zoneBuilder()`

 ```Kotlin
 // Kotlin